MJmaolu/SDgenerator/README.md

   <p align="center">
     SDgenerator is a python program to create synthetic samples (in FASTQ format) with a controled population of DVGs (proportion & type)

-The version 2 consider the case that all the genomes in the sample doesn't share a common genomic coordinate.
-The way to make the v2 calculation was carried by @jmusan
+The version 2 consider the case that all the genomes in the sample doesn't have to share a common genomic coordinate (@jmusan).

   </p>
 </p>